AMS Style for Geography and Oceanography Terms

 Monsoons

-Lowercase unless used as part of a proper-named experiment.
+Lowercase unless used as part a proper-named experiment.

 • Asian summer monsoon